YatesyTea/esd8SmartCare/documents/prepDoc.md

 * Requested Doctor

 ### Returns
-Confirmation of Successful booking
+Confirmation of Successful booking.
-List of available appointment slots
+List of available appointment slots.

 #### Additional Details
 This feature will link up to the google calendar API, further details are TBD.